-Figure 6 - Network Configuration Dialog Box
+Figure 6: Network Configuration Dialog Box

-- 1. RECEIVER IP: This is the IP address to be assigned to the receiver. - 2.
-SUBNET MASK: This is the subnet mask that the receiver should use to determine whether an IP address belongs to the same network or not. - 3.
-DEFAULT GATEWAY: This is the IP address of the router that the receiver should use whenever it wants to send traffic to a non-local address. - 4.
-ENABLE IGMP FILTERING: This check box allows the operator to turn IGMP filtering on or off.
+- Obtain an IP Address Automatically: This checkbox will force the S300 to use DHCP to automatically obtain its IP address. - 2.
+Receiver IP: This is the IP address that is statically assigned to the receiver. - 3.
+Subnet Mask: This is the subnet mask that the receiver should use to determine whether an IP address belongs to the same network or not. - 4.
+Default Gateway: This is the IP address of the router that the receiver should use whenever it wants to send traffic to a non-local address. - Enable IGMP Filtering: This check box allows the operator to turn IGMP filtering on or off.
 IGMP controls which multicast streams will be forwarded on the LAN based on the number of clients listening to that stream.